Open water swimming at the 2025 World Aquatics Championships – Men's 10 km: Background

 Hungary's Kristóf Rasovszky, the silver medallist at the 2020 Olympics and gold medallist at the 2024 Olympics, was competing after winning gold at the 2025 European Open Water Swimming Championships.
 His compatriot Dávid Betlehem, also a 2024 Olympic medallist, had collected multiple 5 km podium finishes in 2025.
 Germany's Oliver Klemet, the 2024 Olympic bronze medallist, had swum fast pool times complementing his 2025 Open Water Swimming World Cup podium finish.
 Germany's Florian Wellbrock, Olympic champion in 2020 and world champion in 2019 and 2023, and Italy's Gregorio Paltrinieri, the 2022 world champion, were also competing.
 France's Marc-Antoine Olivier, the 2025 World Cup points leader, was also in contention.

 Each World Aquatics member federation could enter up to two athletes in this event.

 Postponement

-The race was originally scheduled to take place on the morning of 16 July 2025, but water samples taken on 15 July showed that the amount of E. coli bacteria was above acceptable levels, so the race was postponed to 13:00 SGT on 16 July.
+The race was originally scheduled to take place on the morning of 16 July 2025, but water samples taken on 15 July showed that the amount of E. coli bacteria was above acceptable levels, so the race was postponed from 07:30 to 13:00 SGT on 16 July.
 In the early hours of 16 July, after the test results had shown more improvements and the E. coli amounts were within acceptable levels, World Aquatics confirmed the race would go ahead at the rescheduled time.